 Students do not always love being critiqued.
 Even though I show them constantly that this is part of learning and growing, it is still difficult for them to see a ton of marks on their paper or computer.
 When they self-edit, they are able to find many of these mistakes themselves, therefore eliminating the embarrassment of a peer or teacher finding them.
 I constantly praise my students when I see that they have gone back to edit or revise and found many of the mistakes I would have marked.
 It boosts their confidence as writers and as students.

-These are only five ways I have found that self-editing has been a positive skill in my classroom.
+These are only five ways I have found that teaching students to self-edit has been a positive skill in my classroom.
 While implementing many of the self-editing strategies can seem tedious, your students will thank you in the end!

 Luckily, I have developed some great self-editing checklists and reflection tools that you can download for FREE in my store.
 Click here to download them today!